Materials-Consortia/OPTIMADE/optimade.rst

     The value :val:`FALSE` means that the property is only included when requested.
     Omitting the field or :val:`null` means the implementation does not declare if the property will be included in responses by default or not.

-  - :field:`dimensions_supporting_ranges`: List of String or :val:`null`.
-    A list of names of dimensions that appears in :field:`x-optimade-dimensions` fields within the property definition.
-    A name appearing in the list means this dimension can be used in the :query-param:`property_ranges` query paramter to request subsets of the data along that dimension.

 - :field:`x-optimade-requirements`: Dictionary.
   A dictionary describing the level of OPTIMADE API functionality required by all implementations of this property.
   Omitting this field means the corresponding functionality is OPTIONAL.